Scalby, North Yorkshire: History

 The name Scalby derives from Scalli's Village, Scalli being an old Scandinavian name.

-Originally, Scalby had its own Urban District Council which was operational between 1902 and 1974 when Scalby came under Scarborough District Council.
+Originally, Scalby had its own Urban District Council which was operational between 1902 and 1974.
 When the UDC was abolished, the Parish Council came into effect.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

 Scalby belongs to the ward of Scalby, Hackness and Staintondale, which the 2001 census records as having a population of 3,953 over an expanse of 10,186 hectares.
 Scalby has been twinned with the village of Pornic in north-west France, since 1989.

 Geography

 In modern times, as an artificial flood relief channel, much of the flow of the River Derwent (which drains a large area of the North York Moors into the Vale of Pickering) has been diverted, (about 6 mi upstream of West Ayton and before it reaches the plain of the Vale of Pickering), into a new channel called the Sea Cut which runs east along a previously dry side valley (probably a glacial overflow channel) and into the existing Scalby Beck.